 - The risk of exposure to those cleaning the parish is inherently low.
-They should wear disposable gloves and washable clothing for all tasks in the cleaning process, including handling trash. - Gloves should be compatible with the disinfectant products being used. - Additional PPE might be required based on the cleaning/disinfectant products being used and whether there is a risk of splash. - Gloves should be removed carefully to avoid contamination of the wearer and the surrounding area.
+They should wear disposable gloves and washable clothing for all tasks in the cleaning process, including handling trash. - o Gloves should be compatible with the disinfectant products being used. - o Additional PPE might be required based on the cleaning/disinfectant products being used and whether there is a risk of splash. - o Gloves and gowns should be removed carefully to avoid contamination of the wearer and the surrounding area.
 Be sure to clean hands after removing gloves. - Reusable (washable) clothing should be laundered afterwards.
 Clean hands after handling dirty laundry. - Gloves should be removed after cleaning a room or area occupied by ill persons.
-Clean hands immediately after gloves are removed.
-Hand Sanitizer in Kersey, PA - Those cleaning the parish should wash hands often, including immediately after removing gloves by washing hands with soap and water for 20 seconds.
+Clean hands immediately after gloves are removed. - Those cleaning the classrooms should wash hands often, including immediately after removing gloves by washing hands with soap and water for 20 seconds.
 If soap and water are not available and hands are not visibly dirty, an alcohol-based hand sanitizer that contains at least 60% alcohol may be used.
 However, if hands are visibly dirty, always wash hands with soap and water.

-Disinfectant cleaners available online:
+Some examples of disinfectant cleaners available online: